Giovanni Venturini: Auto GP

 In January 2011, Venturini took part in a two–day Auto GP test session held at the Circuit Ricardo Tormo near Valencia, finishing as the fastest driver on the first day.
 Early the following month he was confirmed at the Durango team for the 2011 season, racing alongside fellow Italian driver Giuseppe Cipriani.
 He took his first series victory in the opening race of the season at Monza after starting from pole position.
 Another podium finish came at the following round at the Hungaroring before Venturini won his second race of the year at Oschersleben in July.

 Formula Renault 3.5 Series

 In October 2010, Venturini drove a Formula Renault 3.5 Series car for the first time, driving for Epsilon Euskadi and Junior Lotus Racing in the two–day test session held at the Circuit de Catalunya.
 The following week, he was one of 25 drivers invited by Renault Sport Technologies to participate in the next FR3.5 Series test session, held at Motorland Aragón in Spain, as a reward for finishing fifth in the Formula Renault 2.0 Eurocup.

 After testing extensively for Draco Racing and Fortec Motorsport in late 2011, Venturini will graduate to the series in 2012, joining Nikolay Martsenko at Italian team BVM Target.

+GP3 Series

+In 2013, Venturini competed in the 2013 GP3 Series with Trident.
+He finished the championship in 15th position, with one win at Silverstone.